"When God designed the land sake project for

 2) where the branches are too full, cut branches toward the center to bring

-3) shorten branches that will touch the ground so the fruit won't touch it.
+3) shorten or cut off branches that will touch the ground so the fruit won't touch it.

 4) cut off one of the branches when they are crossing one another.

-5) you can save a larger cut branch in a cooler to graft later on in April.
+5) you can save a larger cut branch in a cooler to graft later in April.

 6) several times during summer, use gloves and knock off the new buds.